NASA apparatus discovered the largest organic molecules on Mars

 Kyiv • UNN

-NASA's Curiosity rover has discovered the largest organic molecules ever found on the "Red Planet."
-This is reported in a Science Alert article, reports UNN.
+NASA's Curiosity rover has discovered the largest organic molecules ever found on the "red planet."
+This was reported by Science Alert, according to UNN.

 Details

 It is noted that the discovery is one of the most important findings in the search for evidence of past life on Mars.
-These molecules may actually be fragments of fatty acids that are found, for example, in the membranes surrounding biological cells.
+These molecules may actually be fragments of fatty acids, which are found, for example, in membranes surrounding biological cells.

-The organic molecules found by Curiosity consist of carbon atoms linked in long chains, with other elements linked to them, such as hydrogen and oxygen.
+The organic molecules found by Curiosity consist of carbon atoms linked in long chains, with other elements, such as hydrogen and oxygen, attached to them.

-They come from a 3.7 billion-year-old Cumberland rock found by the rover on the likely dried-up lake bed in Gale Crater on Mars.
+They come from a 3.7-billion-year-old Cumberland rock, which the rover found on the presumably dried-up lakebed in Mars' Gale Crater.

 In fact, scientists were looking for evidence of amino acids, which are the building blocks of proteins and, therefore, key components of life as we know it.
 But this unexpected find is almost as exciting

-This is already the second unique finding in the context of the search for life on Mars in the last month.
+This is the second unique discovery in the context of the search for life on Mars in the last month.
 In March of this year, scientists presented evidence of features of another rock taken by the Perseverance rover.
-These features, called "leopard spots" and "poppy seeds," may have been created by the action of microbial life in the distant past.
+These features, called "leopard spots" and "poppy seeds," could have been created by the action of microbial life in the distant past.

-"The Mars Sample Return mission, which is a collaboration between NASA and the European Space Agency, gives hope that rock samples collected and stored by Perseverance can be delivered to Earth for study in laboratories," the publication summarizes.
+"The Mars Sample Return mission, a collaboration between NASA and the European Space Agency, offers hope that rock samples collected and preserved by Perseverance can be brought to Earth for study in laboratories," the publication summarizes.

-The Earth's inner core may have deformed by 100 meters in height over the past 20 years.
-The changes are taking place at the boundary of the inner and outer core, which may be related to changes in the planet's magnetic field.
+The Earth's inner core could have deformed by 100 meters in height over the past 20 years.
+Changes are occurring at the boundary of the inner and outer core, which may be related to changes in the planet's magnetic field.